poudel-bibek/CARL/README.md

 ---
 ### Part 4: Generate rollouts for RL based RVs or Heuristic and Model based RVs and save as csv files.
-All scripts related to this part are consolidated [Evaluate Ring](https://github.com/poudel-bibek/CARL/blob/master/ring/Evaluate%20Ring.ipynb) Jupyter Notebook.
+All scripts related to this part are consolidated in the Notebook: [Evaluate Ring](https://github.com/poudel-bibek/CARL/blob/master/ring/Evaluate%20Ring.ipynb)

 #### I. RL based RVs: